Chelsey Crisp

-Chelsey Crisp (born June 5, 1983) is an American actress, comedian, and writer.
+Chelsey Crisp is an American actress, comedian, and writer.
 She is best known for her role as Honey Ellis on the ABC television sitcom Fresh Off the Boat.

 Early life

-Crisp was born in 1983 and raised in Phoenix, Arizona, where she began performing in community theatre.
-She graduated from Agua Fria High School.

-She attended the American Academy of Dramatic Arts from 2001 to 2003.
+Crisp attended the American Academy of Dramatic Arts from 2001 to 2003.
 After graduating, she studied Shakespeare at the British American Dramatic Academy's Midsummer in Oxford program.

 Career

 She made her TV debut on Scare Tactics (2004) and her first leading role in a film was in Dr. Chopper (2005).
 She went on to guest star in The Office, CSI: Miami, Journeyman, Better off Ted, Happy Endings, Rizzoli & Isles, Mike & Molly, and New Girl, among others.
 Crisp also starred as Chloe, one of the contestants on the mock reality game show, The Joe Schmo Show.

 Crisp starred in the ABC comedy series Fresh Off the Boat as the Huang family's neighbor, Honey.
 Fresh off the Boat is inspired by the life of chef and food personality Eddie Huang and his book Fresh Off the Boat: A Memoir.
 On May 12, 2017, ABC renewed the series for a fourth season.

 Crisp had roles in films Reconciliation (2009), Bleed (2016) and The 60 Yard Line (2016).
 She portrayed Jesse in the Christian-themed romantic comedy film In-Lawfully Yours (2016).
 The film centers around Jesse, played by Crisp, who graciously helps her recently widowed mother-in-law.

 Crisp is the artistic director and member of the comedy team Duchess Riot, formed in 2011, that performs improv and sketch comedy.